Causes and risk factors of anal cancer

 Age

 Like most types of cancer, the risk of developing anal cancer increases as you get older.
+About one quarter of people diagnosed with anal cancer (25%) are 75 and over.
+But much younger people can also be affected.

 Anal intraepithelial neoplasia (AIN)

 This is when abnormal cells develop in the skin just inside or outside the anus.
-This is usually caused by HPV.
+It is usually caused by the same types of HPV that cause anal cancer.
+Most people who have AIN have no symptoms.
+But symptoms can include:

-• skin changes around the anus
+• itching or irritation around the anus

-• abnormal cells in the cervix or vulva
+Precancerous cells in the cervix or vulva

 Date reviewed